Create email campaigns

 Pre-populate settings from a template

-When creating an email template within the Asset manager, you can enable template settings to predefine some campaign settings directly within the template.
-These settings include:
+When creating an email template in the Asset Manager, you can enable template settings.
+This lets you predefine some campaign settings directly within the template.

-If you create a campaign using a template with these settings enabled and defined, this will pre-populate and pre-configure your campaign settings.
-This means you don't have to configure the campaign settings every time for the same template.
+If you create a campaign using a template with these settings enabled, the system pre-populates and pre-configures your campaign settings.
+This saves you from configuring the same settings repeatedly for the same template.

 Read more in the Asset Manager article.